Best Practices for Learning Automated Docstring Generation

 As you start implementing automated docstring generation, you might encounter some challenges.
 Let's address a few common ones:

 3. Balancing Automation and Customization: Finding the right balance between automated generation and manual customization can be tricky.
 Start with automation and gradually refine your process.
+This is true for python docstring automation as well as for JSDoc and Javadoc.

 4. Dealing with Legacy Code: Applying automated docstring generation to large, existing codebases can be overwhelming.
 Consider tackling it module by module, prioritizing the most critical or frequently used parts of your code.